-And now, I must bring this essay to an end.
+And now, uncomfortably aware that I have strayed well past the time allotted for these remarks, I must bring them to an end.
 But, before doing so, I would be seriously remiss if I did not give you one example of Ruskin's striking ability to make nature, his most beloved subject, come alive.
 The excerpt is an early one, from the first volume of Modern Painters, written in 1843 when he was just twenty-four.
 All I need say more is that this portrait of a storm and its aftermath is a perfect illustration of what he was trying to communicate, nearly forty years later, when, worried about the effects of the botanist's life-dimming nomenclature on our collective consciousness, he tried to tell his readers how important our choice of world-view is.
 Vital to notice is how his description literally creates the event and, as we allow ourselves to be immersed in his imagination (having been given "human eyes"), we become able not only to see but participate in the beauty described: